PacktPublishing/Managing-Data-as-a-Product/Chapter05/OUTLINE.md

 ## Skills learned
-* **SKILL 1**: Ability to accurately define the scope of a data product and accordingly design the relationship with external ecosystem through context mapping
+* **SKILL 1**: Ability to accurately define the scope of a data product and accordingly design the relationship with the external ecosystem through context mapping
 * **SKILL 2**: Ability to manage the discovery, interpretation, and acquisition of data used by the data product, sourced from both other data products and external application systems.
 * **SKILL 3**: Skill in crafting internal data transformations while striking the optimal balance